 Advanced in vitro Modeling of Human iPSC-derived Neuronal Mono- and Co-cultures with Microglia: Optimization Using Growth Factors and Live-Cell Analysis

 Human induced pluripotent stem cell (iPSC) derived models are increasingly being used for in vitro studies of the human central nervous system.
 These models enable the generation of specific neurons and support cells and provide a more translational system for investigating human development and disease.
 Growth factors and cytokines are critical in these models for cell growth, differentiation, and survival, but their study is complicated by factors like unknown commercial media compositions and sensitivity to handling.
-To successfully use these advanced models, robust culture conditions and technology approaches to non-invasively optimize, visualize, and kinetically quantify these complex models are required.
+To successfully use these advanced models, robust culture conditions and technology approaches to non-invasively optimise, visualise, and kinetically quantify these complex models are required.

-In this application note, the Sartorius team examines the efficacy of Sartorius Research Use Only (RUO) Growth Factors and Cytokines for robustly maintaining iPSC-derived neuronal and microglial models in healthy and diseased states and demonstrate how the Incucyte® Live-Cell Analysis System facilitates their characterization through non-invasive, continuous monitoring of culture health, morphology, marker expression, and function.
+In this application note, the Sartorius team examines the efficacy of Sartorius Research Use Only (RUO) Growth Factors and Cytokines for robustly maintaining iPSC-derived neuronal and microglial models in healthy and diseased states and demonstrate how the Incucyte® Live-Cell Analysis System facilitates their characterisation through non-invasive, continuous monitoring of culture health, morphology, marker expression, and function.

 In this application note, you will discover: